 Dinghy, is a boat, measuring 14–17 feet, sometimes coming rigged with a spritsail.
 Every household once had at least one dinghy.
 The dinghy was quite often used by the children learning to sail.
 When teenage boys practiced boat-building, their first project was often a dinghy.
 The young boat-builder would then perhaps sell the boat and use the money to buy a bicycle.

+Seal hunting boats have been used by seal hunters for hundreds of years.
 Compared to other utility boats, the 24–32 foot seal-hunting boat, equipped with a mast, was quite large.
 The seal hunters would load all their provisions, equipment, and clothes for the long seal-hunting expedition onto the boat.
 The seal hunting boat served as a base camp for the hunters during the expedition, which could last for several weeks.
 The hunters also slept in the boat.

+The seal-hunting dinghy was a smaller vessel used on sealing expeditions.
 When the hunters went out on day trips from the base camp, they would take the dinghy.
 Seal-hunting dinghies were sometimes equipped with a mast in the bow.
 A typical dinghy had two runners under the hull, which made it easier to push the vessel on the ice floes.

 We manufacture different types and dimensions of sailing dinghy boats.
 For more information about the other wooden sailing boat types, kindly check our main page.